Sri Lanka surprise, Kohli comeback: Five Asia Cup talking points

 Cricket

-Here are the five things learned from the six-nation tournament, which was a precursor for next month’s T20 World Cup in Australia.
+AFP Sport looks at five things we learned from the six-nation tournament, which was a precursor for next month s T20 World Cup in Australia.

 Pundits gave Sri Lanka little chance of making the Super Four after an embarrassingly one-sided opening defeat against Afghanistan, but five successive wins took them to Asia Cup glory.